OpenDreamKit/OpenDreamKit/WP2/D2.7/status-report.md

-# Status report
+# Introduction

-The objective of task T2.10 is to deliver an open-source community-curated indexing tool for resources in computational mathematics.
+The objective of task [T2.10](https://github.com/OpenDreamKit/OpenDreamKit/issues/33) is to deliver an open-source community-curated indexing tool for resources in computational mathematics.
 The goal is to collect examples, tutorials, lessons, exercises, related to a system or a field, under a unique hub, while